+One of the properties for a pool is the load balancing method, which determines how the service chooses an IP endpoint within the pool.
 For more information on the available load balancing methods, see the FAQ document for the DNS Load Balancer cloud service - F5 DNS Load Balancer FAQ.

 If you have more than one pool, you need to tell the load balancer how to split the traffic between the pools.
 To do this click on Group into regions and then click Create to create each region.

 Regions are geographic areas specified by continents, countries, and states/provinces.
 These will be used in the LBR for specifying proximity rules for end-user requests.
 In other words, you can direct end-user requests to specific pools based on their region of origin.

 The Region name and Include these continents fields are required, but the Include these countries and Include these states/provinces region fields will default to “none” if left blank.
 Furthermore, these fields are all independent of each other, and all are added together to create the region.
 For instance, if you select Europe, Japan, and California in these fields, then any request coming from the content of Europe or the country of Japan or the US state of California will be covered by this region.